-Create a Change Data Capture
+4.3 Create a Change Data Capture

-You now create the change data capture for the tables you created.
+You now create the change data capture for the tables you imported.
 When you are finished you can create WSDL and binding (jca) files.
 See Create the JCA Configuration Files for more information.